 You have to understand that your kid may have suffered on a level you can’t fully understand.

-How do the kids deal on their own?
+How do the kids deal with a narcissist step-parent on their own?

 Sometimes, they’ll band together other kids and team up “against” the narc and emotionally support one another – or older kids will begin to protect the younger ones, taking all the pain on themselves to prevent it from raining down on them.